spazziale/pokemmo-flatpak-manifest/README.md

-This was upstream, see https://flathub.org/apps/com.pokemmo.PokeMMO
+This was upstreamed, see https://flathub.org/apps/com.pokemmo.PokeMMO

 # Unofficial PokeMMO flatpak